AqwamCreates/DataPredict/docs/ListOfEntitiesWhoViolatedTheLicenseAndPaidCompensationForViolatingTheLicense.md

 | Violating Entity | Violating Project | Description Of The Violation | Estimated Violation Start Date | Estimated Violation End Date | Compensation |
 |------------------|-------------------|------------------------------|--------------------------------|------------------------------|--------------|

-TO DO: Apparently, a large number of them preferred private settlement...
-Just waiting my first victim for the public settlement and court order lists.